mrzool/mrzool.github.io/index.md

 ---

 <p class="h2">
-Mattia (aka zool) is an Italian designer and developer based in Berlin.
+Mattia is an Italian designer and developer based in Berlin.
 </p>

 While he's busy expanding this website, you can read more about him in the [about](about) section.